cchasea/Beacon/README.md

 LMS (Learning Management System): Platforms like Brightspace and Canvas used for course management.

-AI Study Block: A suggested study interval generated using workload and schedule data.

 Freemium Model: Base app is free, with optional paid campus-wide or productivity upgrade features.

 FlutterFlow: A low-code platform for building web and mobile apps using Google’s Flutter framework.